rubygarage/detectify/README.md

 Detectify provides a simple way to retrieve an ActiveRecord entity based on the domain/subdomain request information.

+It’s a Ruby gem, similar to Houser, that helps you retrieve an Active Record entity from a database with a URL.
+You know Houser is a multi-tenancy gem that can send database requests using subdomain names.
+But Houser is a relatively old Ruby library.
+For modern Rails-based SaaS apps, we wanted more flexibility.
+That's why we've developed Detectify.
+For more information, you can read here [Detectify review](https://rubygarage.org/blog/how-we-retrieve-tenant-data-in-a-multi-tenant-app).

 ## Installation

 Add this line to your application's Gemfile: